• Skip to primary navigation

 • Servings – 4 people

-• Main equipment – large casserole dish with lid – I like this heavy-duty cast iron casserole dish.
-It’s perfect for using either on the hob or in the oven and it comes in various colours and sizes.
+• Main equipment - large casserole dish with lid - I use a heavy-duty cast iron casserole dish which is perfect for use either on the hob or in the oven

 • Calories – 738 per serving